Believe me understanding this basic formula, can do wonders in making your life simper with finance and accounting in general.

 - Is there any cash exchange in the transaction?

-The most important area of knowing what goes in balance sheet and what goes in income statement, is current year versus future.
+The most important area of knowing what goes in the balance sheet and the income statement is the current year versus the future.

-1: Salary: You recieve the salary, (after rendering your service for the month) in cash
+1: Salary: You receive the salary (after rendering your service for the month) in cash

-The two keywords here is after and cash.
+The two keywords here are after and cash.

-That means both these transactions are related to one year and really isn’t creating a need for us to remember the future committments.
+That means both these transactions are related to one year and aren’t creating a need for us to remember future commitments.

-Hence first of all the salary is income, so it goes to the income statement, but rememember the income statement works on
+Hence, first of all, the salary is income, so it goes to the income statement but remembers that the income statement works on

 Revenue – Expenses = Profit

-However,what if after 10 years you want to see how you performed?
+However, what if, after ten years, you want to see how you performed?

-It will become very tedious to keep looking at each income statement and then add.
+It will become tedious to keep looking at each income statement and then add.

-So whats the solution?
-Simple lets take the profit and add it to retained earnings.
+So what’s the solution?
+Simply let’s take the profit and add it to retained earnings.

-Ofcourse this means that the salary you got was not spent but retained as savings.
+Of course, your salary was not spent but retained as savings.

-The flow is revenue then profit, leading to retained earnings.
+The flow is more revenue than profit, leading to retained earnings.

-Ofcourse you have cash right?
-So increase cash, which is an asset by the same amount making both the side balance.
+Of course, you have cash, right?
+To increase cash, which is an asset by the same amount, making both side balance.

-- The Equity side of the equation is linked to profits.
+- The liability and share holders Equity side of the equation is linked to profits.

-- The asset side is linked to cash transactions and income recieved in cash.
+- The asset side is linked to cash transactions and total credits in terms of income.

 Testing this Logic Part 2

-Paying electricity bill and buying the mobile phone with cash or loan, how’s that going to work?
+Paying electricity bills and buying a mobile phone with cash or a loan, how’s that going to work?

 - Is the electricity bill paid for using the electricity this year and is it paid in cash?

-Infact it is paid after using the electricity,atleast thats how it works in India?
+It is paid for after using the electricity; at least, that’s how it works in India.

 But what about the assets side?

-The same flow, it reduces cash in the asset side.
+The same flow debits cash on the asset side.

 Testing the logic Part 3

-Well now lets test the buying of gadet first with second cash and later see how it works with loan.
+Well, now let’s test the buying of gadgets first with second cash and later see how it works with the loan.

 The first question: Is it bought to be used only for one year?